ecasglez/FortranUtilities/README.md

    * ```dest```: destination.
    * ```ignoreErrors```: True to print a detailed description of the error message.
 Optional variable.
 Default is False.
    * ```returns```: True if the process has been succesful.
 False in case of error.
-* ```rm(src,dest,ignoreErrors)```.
+* ```mv(src,dest,ignoreErrors)```.
 Moves or renames a file or directory.
 When moving a directory if the destination has the same name and it is an already existing directory which isnot empty an error is shown and nothing is done.
 The destination folder must be removed first using rm.
    * ```src```: path and name of the file to be moved.
    * ```dest```: destination.
    * ```ignoreErrors```: True to print a detailed description of the error message.
 Optional variable.
 Default is False.